hrai/auto-capitalise-sentence/README.md

 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/auto-capitalise-sentence/)
 - [Microsoft Edge](https://microsoftedge.microsoft.com/addons/detail/auto-capitalise-sentence/ifebcbphlfoifeajpbecncpgjflpbann)

-## Exceptions
+## Known Limitations

-Certain sites reset the text change so this extension will not work on them.

-- Reddit
-- WhatsApp Web
-- Facebook Messenger
-- Discord
+Some sites may have specific behaviors that affect the extension:

+- **Reddit** - Site may reset text changes in certain scenarios
+- **AWS Console** (aws.amazon.com) - Excluded by default due to code editor conflicts

+**Note**: The extension now works with WhatsApp Web, Facebook Messenger, Discord, and most modern chat applications that use contenteditable elements.
+See [CONTENTEDITABLE_SUPPORT.md](CONTENTEDITABLE_SUPPORT.md) for technical details.

 ## How to contribute?